 - Lampshaded in Belisarius Series.
 The Persian emperor makes Belisarius' bodyguards promise to keep him alive even if it requires arresting him.
 This is necessary because The Emperor feels he needs a Roman he can personally trust during a diplomatically sensitive joint military operation and Belisarius has an eccentric habit of getting to close to the fighting.

-- In the book trilogy "His Dark Materials", the ruler of the multiverse, Metatron, identifies Mrs. Coulter as a woman whose entire life is based on betrayal, yet he willingly goes alone with her to ambush Lord Asriel instead of sending a legion of mooks.
+- In the book trilogy His Dark Materials, the ruler of the multiverse, Metatron, identifies Mrs. Coulter as a woman whose entire life is based on betrayal, yet he willingly goes alone with her to ambush Lord Asriel instead of sending a legion of mooks.
 Lord Asriel, meanwhile, plans this elaborate setup to catch and kill Metatron but decides to spring the trap on one of the most powerful beings alive with only himself instead of with a platoon of heavies.
 To top it off, they both decide to go unarmed (although there is probably a different trope for this).

 - Stargate SG-1 had a bad case of this, regularly sending the main cast to do jobs even when, logically, the larger organization should have had people who were better at that particular job than they were (e.g. sending O'Neill to do a diplomat's job).
 Even General Hammond himself once went away to help rescue the team.note

 - Merlin: Prince Arthur is often sent on all sorts of dangerous but relatively unimportant missions.
 Season five, however, subverts this since King Arthur is forced to spend most of his time inside the castle while the knights go on missions without him.
 Somewhat justified, because the show takes place in an era when personally leading armies into battle was part of the inherent duty of royalty.